coursera-data-science-learn/getcleandata/CodeBook.md

 Original dataset contained 10299 observations of 561 variables, separated by subject and activity.
 Interim dataset contained only 66 variables, i.e. mean() and std().
 Variables named like "...gravityMean)" or "...meanFreq()" were not included.
 Final tidy dataset contains 180 observations (30 subjects*6 activities) of averaged mean() and std().
+If you are interested in how the raw data were processed, the step-by-step instructions are included into "README" file.